 Rinpoche speaks directly to the concerns of modern students.
 He often uses humor and personal stories to touch our hearts.
 Additionally, Rinpoche has traveled widely and taught to people from different backgrounds.
 And, he conducts many question and answer sessions with students during his travels.
 Therefore, he understands problems and issues facing students today.
 Moreover, he accepts that students have busy lives and many demands.
 Thus, in this course he often gives short practice tips designed for busy people.

 Rinpoche is a yogi practitioner with both a family and the responsibility of monastic institutions.
 Thus, he is deeply familiar with multiple demands.
 His own life defines what it means to be a dharma practitioner in today’s world.
-He emphasizes that all practitioners need to cultivate balance in their lives.
+Therefore he regularly emphasizes that all practitioners need to cultivate balance in their lives.

 We progress best when we build a base of study and contemplation.
 With this foundation, we can understand the profound views of the Buddha’s teachings.
-Then, we also must.practice.
+Next, we also must do the practice.
 Then we can begin to genuinely reduce ego clinging.
 Also, we learn how to transform our negative emotions.
 In this process, we use a wide range of methods and practices.

 Further, we address the needs of our families, communities and the larger world by participating in altruistic activity.
 This activity arises as the expression of the compassion and wisdom cultivated in practice.
 These are some of the main principles that Rinpoche practices and teaches to his own students.

 The Path of Meditation Home Practice Program presents classic, authentic instructions in short, clear modules.
 In this way, students may properly reflect on the message of the instructions.
 Most importantly, students learn exactly what to practice.
 In this way, we develop confidence in our ability to gain experience and realization.